 Sacrificial anodes for harbours

 The most prevalent solution for cathodic protection of harbours is to install sacrificial anodes, also called galvanic anodes.
-Most commonly used are aluminium or zinc anodes, but in low salinity water (brackish water) magnesium anodes with higher driving voltage may also be used.
-You may also want to read about aluminium versus zinc anodes.
+Most commonly used are aluminium alloyed anodes, but in low salinity water (brackish water) magnesium anodes with higher driving voltage may also be applied.

-To ensure an effective, economical and durable cathodic protection system a proper design must be done.
-When designing a sacrificial anode cathodic protection system for harbours structures, several parameters are involved.
+To ensure effective, economical and durable corrosion protection, a proper design must be performed, where several parameters are involved.
+Design of cathodic protection system for harbours.

-The sacrificial anodes are evenly distributed on the structure to be protected, and mounted with continuous, persistent metallic contact to the structure to be protected.
-Sacrificial anode systems are normally designed with an expected lifetime of 20 or 50 years.
+Sacrificial anodes are evenly distributed on the structure to be protected, and mounted with continuous, persistent metallic contact.
+The anodes are typically designed for a corrosion protection lifetime of 20 to 30 years.